 But, let's say the property expenses for this building are equal to $4.50 per square foot annually.
 If the landlord were to collect $14.50 per square foot in rent and then pays all of the property expenses , when calculating the real estate agent's commission we would use $14.50 per square foot for the rent plus annual increases.

-Contact us if you'd like more information the amount of real estate commission we would charge for leasing your property.
+Contact me if you'd like more information the amount of real estate commission I would calculate my fee for leasing your property.